Invariance under quantum permutations rules out parastatistics: Results

 where the (subnormalized) density matrices $\sigma_\lambda$ are each contained in invariant subspaces $\mathcal{H}_\lambda$, known as superselection sectors.
 The different sectors, labeled by the distinct irreducible representations (irreps) $\lambda$ of $U(\pi)$, correspond to different particle types.
 Bosonic (Fermionic) states are contained in the symmetric (antisymmetric) subspace of $\mathcal{H}$ and fulfill $U(\pi)|b\rangle = |b\rangle$ ($U(\pi)|f\rangle = \sgn(\pi)|f\rangle$), thus transforming according to the trivial (sign) irrep of $\mathcal{S}_N$.
 All other irreps of the permutation group denote exchange statistics which is neither Bosonic nor Fermionic, known as \textit{parastatistics} and obeyed e.g.\ by \textit{paraparticles}.
-For examples of Bosonic, Fermionic and parastatistical states in first and second quantization formalisms, see Section \ref{supp:sec:DescPara} in the Appendix.
+For examples of Bosonic, Fermionic and parastatistical states in first and second quantization formalisms, see Supplementary Note \hyperref[supp:sec:DescPara]{2}.

-\section{Complete permutation invariance}
+\subsection{Complete Permutation Invariance}

-In all previous considerations we have been considering any system $S$ of $N$ indistinguishable particles in isolation: implementing invariance on the level of states, i.e.\ demanding $U(\pi)_S\rho_S U(\pi)_S^\dagger=\rho_S$, led to the form of $\rho=\rho_S$ above, which includes the possibility of para\-statistics.
-However, $S$ will typically be part of a larger quantum system $SA$, consisting of itself and some ancillary system $A$.
-For example, in some interpretations of quantum theory, it makes sense to imagine that $A$ is the rest of the universe, which is in some global quantum state $\rho_{SA}$.
+\refstepcounter{section} So far, we have been considering any system $S$ of $N$ indistinguishable particles in isolation: implementing invariance on the level of states, i.e.\ demanding $U(\pi)_S\rho_S U(\pi)_S^\dagger=\rho_S$, led to the form of $\rho=\rho_S$ above, which includes the possibility of para\-statistics.
+However, $S$ will typically be part of a larger quantum system $SA$, consisting of itself and some ancillary system $A$, which may be a different type of system on which the permutations do not act.
 Then, the quantum state $\rho_S$ will be the local reduced state of an \textit{extension} $\rho_{SA}$, i.e.\ of a quantum state that satisfies $\rho_S={\rm Tr}_A\rho_{SA}$.
+The assumption that this global state is invariant under local permutations of $S$ means